2020–21 Liga MX Femenil season: Second leg

-Campeón de Campeones
+Campeón de Campeonas

-On May 24, 2021, the Liga MX Owners Assembly made official the creation of the "Champion of Women's Champions", a tournament between the two winning teams of the season's tournaments made with the goal of premiering the best team in all the annual cycle of Mexican women's football.
+On May 24, 2021, the Liga MX Owners Assembly made official the creation of the Campeón de Campeonas ("Champion of Women's Champions"), a tournament between the two winning teams of the season's tournaments made with the goal of premiering the best team in all the annual cycle of Mexican women's football.

-This season the tournament was not played because UANL won the two championships that were played in the year.
+It was not played this season because UANL won both championships that were played in the year.